accetto/headless-drawing-g3/docker/xfce/README.md

 - popular text editor [nano][nano] (Ubuntu distribution)
 - lite but advanced graphical editor [mousepad][mousepad] (Ubuntu distribution)
 - current version of [tini][tini] as the entry-point initial process (PID 1)
-- support for overriding both the container user account and its group
+- support for overriding both the container user and the group
 - support of **version sticker** (see below)
 - optionally [Mesa3D][mesa3d] libraries (Ubuntu distribution)
-- optionally OpenGL test applications `glxgears`, `es2gears` and `es2tri` (Ubuntu distribution)
+- optionally OpenGL test applications `glxgears` and `es2tri` (Ubuntu distribution)
 - optionally OpenGL benchmark application [glmark2][glmark2] (Ubuntu distribution)
 - optionally [VirtualGL][virtualgl] toolkit (latest version)
 - optionally the current version of [Chromium Browser][chromium] open-source web browser (from the `Ubuntu 18.04 LTS` distribution)
-- optionally the current version of [Firefox][firefox] web browser and optionally also some additional **plus** features described in the [sibling image README][sibling-readme-xfce-firefox]
+- optionally the current non-snap [Firefox][firefox] version from the Mozilla Team PPA and the additional **Firefox plus features** described in the [sibling image README][sibling-readme-xfce-firefox]

 The history of notable changes is documented in the [CHANGELOG][this-changelog].